-- 3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health. - 2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health. - 1 The institution partners with community organizations, but the medical school is not part of that partnership. - 0 No, there is no such meaningful community partnership.
+3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
+2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
+1 The institution partners with community organizations, but the medical school is not part of that partnership.
+0 No, there is no such meaningful community partnership.
+Score explanation: There are no partnerships.